reuschi/smart-photo-frame/README.md

 ## Installation guide

 1. Install the package by cloning the repository.
-2. Create your own config.ini file (see config file chapter below).
+2. Create your own config.ini file (see [config file](#config-file) chapter).
 3. If you want to be able to update the frame via Telegram, you need to store your GitHub login data in store manager on RasPi and copy the ".gitconfig" and ".git-credentials" files to "/root".
 4. Connect an HDMI screen to the RasPi (TV, computer monitor, HDMI display, etc.).
-5. If you're using Gmail as mailbox, you need to activate Two-Factor-Authentication and set an App Password in the security settings of you mail account.
+5. If you're using Gmail as mailbox, you need to activate Two-Factor-Authentication and set an App Password in the security settings of your mail account.
+6. To run the frame, start the python script **main.py** as *sudo*.

 ## Folder structure

 When repository is cloned, no subfolders are created.
-To store your images, a subfolder named **"images"** will be created while importing the first image.
+To store your images, a subfolder named **"images"** will be automatically created while importing the first image.
 Within this folder you can delete or add new photos manually or by Telegram command.
 After adding or deleting (if done by hand) the frame needs to be restarted manually.
 If uploaded or deleted by Telegram command, this is done automatically.\
 All other data is stored in the main folder of the cloned repository.\
 Automatic generated files by the frame are:
 * telegram_bot.db